swiftlang/swift-evolution/proposals/xyzw-noncopyable-partial-reinitialization.md

 elements, with no API abstraction or nontrivial initialization/deinitialization behavior, it should be possible to consume and reinitialize their elements without restriction.

+### Explicit partial consumption and reinitialization of copyable properties

+Reading copyable stored properties will typically copy the property's value.
+It would make sense to allow the `consume` operator to apply to stored properties of consumable bindings, which would allow for partial consumption and reinitialization of copyable fields.
+Aside from the explicit `consume` operator, the behavior should be the same for `Copyable` and non-`Copyable` types, including the ability to reinitialize them after being consumed.

+### Elementwise initialization from scratch for types with trivial memberwise initializers

+This proposal bans partial initialization from scratch, since it would allow for values to be formed without using the value's published initializers.
+However, many structs have only simple memberwise initializers that do not meaningfully restrict what values callers can form.
+We could provide a way in the future for these types to opt in to allowing for partial initialization from scratch.

 ## Alternatives considered